flenniken/collections/docs/request-logging.md

 todo: show results
 ~~~

-You can look at just the 200 requests.
-Change the 200 to a different
+You can look at just the 200 requests as show in the next example.
+If
-code to look at them:
+you want to look at a different code, change the 200 to your code:

 ~~~
 todo: